PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	* Main settings include:
 		* Default theme
 		* Editor to use
-		* Specification of how to launch your editor to editor a specific file at a specific line #
+		* Specification of how to launch your editor to edit a specific file at a specific line #
 		* Python interpreter to use when calling `execute_py_file()`
 	* Theme (see themes section too)
 * User Settings